maharajkumar7-sketch/CFD-Project/README.md

-# CFD-Project# 2D Lid-Driven Cavity Flow Simulation
+# 2D Lid-Driven Cavity Flow Simulation

 This project implements a 2D lid-driven cavity flow simulation using the finite difference method.
 The solution is based on the streamfunction-vorticity formulation of the incompressible Navier–Stokes equations.